jasonmatthewluna/site2/README.md

     I'm scared to tweet.
 Honestly, in general, I'm scared of having personal social media accounts.
 When it came to marketing and using the company accounts, I had no worries, but building my own brand and connecting it to me has always been a problem.
 Having some of those thoughts I would post on Twitter featured on my site makes sense and is a good step to overcoming the lack of confidence in posting online.

+4. **Responsive Design**

+    Any site mainly meant for reading should be consumable on all device types and screens.

 ## 🌙 Stretch Goals

 1.  **Wallpapers**